timcera/wdmtoolbox/README.rst

 has access to gfortran and of course your Python interpreter.
 Not sure on Windows whether this will bring in pandas but as mentioned above, if you start with Python(x,y) then you won't have a problem.

-The wdmtoolbox script is actually made up of two parts, 'wdmtoolbox' module which handles all command line interaction and 'wdmutil.py' which is a library of functions that 'wdmtoolbox' uses.
-This means that you can write your own scripts to access WDM files by importing the functionality from 'wdmutil.py'.